 But she anticipates an uphill battle.
 Despite the fact that more than 40 children attending school in the New York City area have died of COVID, it has taken the panel more than four months to get a meeting with the city’s department of health about the upcoming academic year.
-That meeting will take place on Aug.
-4 and will likely include a discussion about monkeypox.
-Salas-Ramirez hopes the department will hear her concerns, but she’s not holding her breath.

 “A child cannot perform optimally if they don't feel well, if they don't have all of their needs met, but we keep having these conversations in isolation,” she said.
 “We don't talk about the intersection of these things.
 My concern is that we're going to make the same mistakes that we made with COVID, that we don't engage our communities.”

 Mark Levine, the borough president for Manhattan who appointed Salas-Ramirez to the panel, agrees that the city needs to be prepared for all possibilities.
 Levine believes NYC’s first pediatric monkeypox case may be imminent.

 “We have to prepare for the very real possibility that there will be a child or children in New York City who contract monkeypox,” he said.